St. Thomas features several instantly recognizable sights that tell its story.

 U.S. Citizens have a generous $1,600 duty-free allowance.

-Bicycling for general transportation is limited as a result of hilly terrain and narrow roads.
+Bicycling for general transportation is constrained by hilly landscapes and narrow roads.
 Dedicated bike lanes are not present.

 Purchasing "Produced in USVI" products directly benefits the local economy and artisans.